-- a) inbound tour operators;
+a) inbound tour operators;

-- b) tourism service providers;

-- c) tour parties; and

-- d) relevant authorities and agencies responsible for tourism within the CARICOM region.

-This Code of Practice does not specify the criteria necessary to obtain registration as an inbound tour operator within the CARICOM Region as provided for in the laws of the states comprising the membership of CARICOM.

-This Code of Practice does not apply to self-guided tours.

-Product Title of Standards or Code of Practice Standard code Price Specification for tourist accommodation part 1: General requirements CRS 11 Part 1: USD 53.46 2011

-This CARICOM Regional Standard specifies the minimum requirements for any commercial enterprise providing accommodation to tourists operating in the CARICOM Region.

-This standard shall not apply to enterprises that are bed and breakfast and home-accommodation establishments.

-Given the increasing importance of the tourism sector to the economies of CARICOM Member States, this CARICOM Regional Standard (CRS) was developed to address the following specific concerns:

-a) the increase in demand for the provision of a range of accommodation services;

-b) the need to provide quality services consistent with improved visitor satisfaction, safety and security; and c) the need to promote sustainable development and care for the environment.

-This standard, therefore, establishes the minimum requirements for providing quality service at tourism accommodation facilities such as hotels, guest-houses and self-catering establishments.
-By complying with and improving these minimum requirements it is hoped that the service providers will consistently meet and exceed customer expectations in an efficient and cost-effective manner.

-It is recommended that a quality management system be introduced in such establishments to ensure that the service provides high visitor satisfaction in a safe and secure environment.
+providers; c) tour parties; an t de la construcción de la const d) relevant author ties and agencies responsible for tourism within the CARICOM region. provided for in the ce does not specify the criteria necessary to obtain registration as an inbound to aws of the states comprising the membership of CARICOM. ce does not apply to self-guided tours. our operator within the C CARICOM Region as Product Title of Standards or Code of Practice Standard code Price Specification for tourist accommodation part 1: General requirements CRS 11 Part 1: 2011 USD 53.46 Given the increasir was developed to a not apply to enterprises that are bed and breakfast and home-accommodation g importance of the tourism sector to the economies of CARICOM Member Sta ddress the following specific concerns: demand for the provision of a range of accommodation services; curity: and ional Standard (CRS) b) the need to pro ddress the following specific concerns: curity; and ional Standard (CRS) b) the need to pro c) the need to pro This standard, ther guest-houses and ddress the following specific concerns: demand for the provision of a range of accommodation services; vide quality services consistent with improved visitor satisfaction, safety and sec rism accommodation fac cilities such as hotels,